skip to main contentskip to navigation

 • Vision

-• Fine Motor – How your child uses his/her hands to eat or use a crayon.
+• Fine Motor – How a child uses their hands to eat or use a crayon.

 • Gross Motor – How a child moves, climbs, catches a ball, etc.

-• Social/Emotional – How does your child play with other children and interact with adults?
-How does your child change from one activity to another?
+• Social/Emotional – How well a child plays with other children and interacts with adults.
+Also, how a child transitions from one activity to another.

-• Self Help – How does your child take care of himself/herself in the areas of eating, dressing, and toileting?
+• Self Help – How well a child is able to care themself in the areas of eating, dressing, and toileting.

-• Cognitive – How does your child solve everyday problems?
+• Cognitive – How a child solves everyday problems.

 A developmental screening is one of most important steps you can take to ensure your child's success in school and beyond.
 Even if you believe your child is developmentally on track, a developmental screening will provide reassurance that everything is okay.
 We can provide you with resources for working with your child to ensure that they continue to meet their developmental milestones and give you an opportunity to learn about what the SCCDC has to offer all children ages birth to five.
 If you child does have a delay, studies show the earlier a delay is recognized and intervention begins, the better the child's chance of substantial improvement!